dotnet/docs-aspire/docs/extensibility/custom-component.md

 ## Define component settings

 Whenever you're creating a .NET Aspire component, it's best to understand the client library that you're mapping to.
-In the case of MailKit, you need to understand the configuration settings that are required to connect to an SMTP server.
-But it's also important to understand if the library has support for health checks, tracing and metrics.
-MailKit supports tracing and metrics, through its `Telemetry.SmtpClient` class.
-And for health checks, those are easy enough to implement.
+With MailKit, you need to understand the configuration settings that are required to connect to a Simple Mail Transfer Protocol (SMTP) server.
+But it's also important to understand if the library has support for _health checks_, _tracing_ and _metrics_.
+MailKit supports _tracing_ and _metrics_, through its [`Telemetry.SmtpClient` class](https://github.com/jstedfast/MailKit/blob/master/MailKit/Telemetry.cs#L112-L189).
+When adding _health checks_, you should use any established or existing health checks where possible.
+Otherwise, you might consider implementing your own in the component.
 Add the following code to the `MailKit.Client` project in a file named _MailKitClientSettings.cs_:

 :::code source="snippets/MailDevResource/MailKit.Client/MailKitClientSettings.cs":::